msandoval55/pub.repo/README.md

 ## Active Directory Change Computer Objects Ownership

+You will need domain admin credentials to run these powershell commands.

 **Display Owner with PowerShell**
 For bulk operations, it is therefore recommended to use PowerShell.
 If you first want to get an overview of multiple objects' ownership, there are several options available.